 - The members referred to in the preceding two paragraphs may not be directors, managers or officials of any bank operating in the State of Kuwait.

-- The Governor shall have the full powers necessary to manage the operations of the Central Bank and to issue the regulations and instructions relevant thereto.
-He shall be responsible for the implementation of this Law and the regulations of the Bank as well as for the execution of the resolutions of the Board of Directors.
-He shall be the legal representative of the Bank and shall have the power to sign on its behalf.
-The Governor may, upon approval of the Board of Directors, delegate some of his powers to the Deputy Governor or to any other official of the Bank.
+- The Governor shall have the full powers necessary to manage the operations of the Central Bank and to issue the regulations and instructions relevant thereto and shall be responsible for the implementation of this Law and the regulations of the Bank as well as for the execution of the resolutions of the Board of Directors.
+The Governor shall be the legal representative of the Bank and shall have the power to sign on its behalf.
+The Governor may, upon approval of the Board of Directors, delegate some of his/her powers to the Deputy Governor or to any other official of the Bank.

-- The Deputy Governor shall temporarily replace the Governor in his absence or if his office becomes vacant.
+- The Deputy Governor shall temporarily replace the Governor in his/her absence or if his/her office becomes vacant.

 Exceptions to this shall be the activities related to committees, establishments or organizations formed by the Government or by public institutions and organizations, and the activities related to international conferences.